graphcore/stable-diffusion/README.md

 The contents of this repository are made available according to the terms of the Apache 2.0 licence.
 See the included [LICENSE](LICENSE) file for details.

-Some examples included in this repo are based on images from https://github.com/CompVis/latent-diffusion/.
+Some examples included in this repo are based on images from https://github.com/CompVis/latent-diffusion/ which are made available under the terms of the [MIT license](https://github.com/CompVis/latent-diffusion/blob/main/LICENSE).